canhhungit/Bulk-Processor/README.md

   await new Promise((resolve) => setTimeout(resolve, 100));
 }

-// Create a batch processor with a batch size of 5 and a 500ms timeout const processor = batchProcessor(5, 500, processBatch);
+// Create a bulk processor with a batch size of 5 and a 500ms timeout const processor = BulkProcessor(5, 500, processBatch);

 // Push some items into the batch for (let i = 0; i < 20; i++) {